$358,022Average Value$176Average Price per Sq Ft11Homes For Sale

 Home styles range from early bungalows to luxury estates

 Streetscapes in town are typically suburban and spacious, while Hickman's outskirts offer acreage.
 The eclectic housing includes early 19th-century Craftsman bungalows and midcentury ranch styles.
 Custom builds from the 1980s and early-2000s-era two-story homes also have a foothold here.
 One of the newest communities is the Terrace View subdivision, featuring New Traditional homes with large forward-facing garages.
-Luxury estates can be found on Hickman's outskirts.
-The area's median sales price is around $370,000, higher than the state's figure.
-The range is vast, however, with smaller homes beginning around $155,000 and estates fetching upward of $2 million.
+Luxury residences can be found on Hickman's outskirts.
+The area's median sales price is around $370,000, around $100,000 more than the state's figure.

 School choice district with AP and dual-credit high school options